JBZoo/CSV-Blueprint/README.md

 * [ ] Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

 Release workflow
-* [ ] Release Docker.
-Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
+* [ ] Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
-* [ ] Release Docker.
-Upgrading to PHP 8.3.x
+* [ ] Upgrading to PHP 8.3.x
-* [ ] Release Phar.
-Build phar file and release via GitHub Actions.
+* [ ] Build phar file and release via GitHub Actions.

 Performance and optimization
-* [ ] Parallel.
-Validation of really-really large files (1GB+ ?).
+* [ ] Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.
-* [ ] Parallel.
-Validation of multiple files at once.
+* [ ] Parallel validation of multiple files at once.
-* [ ] Benchmarks as part of the CI process and Readme.
+* [ ] Benchmarks as part of the CI(?) and Readme.
 It's important to know how much time the validation process takes.
 * [ ] Optimazation on `php.ini` level to start it faster.
 JIT.

 Mock data generation